imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/project.md

 305 Use Proxy

-This HTTP status code indicates that the requested resource must be accessed through the proxy given in the Location field. the client is expected to use this proxy for future requests.
+This HTTP status code indicates that the requested resource must be accessed through the proxy given in the Location field.
+The client is expected to use this proxy for future requests.